Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 ___
 ## Religion vs. Relationship

 I do not contextualize or experience my spirituality through the lens of religion.
-I experience it as a embodied reality that is a direct personal relationship.
+I experience it as an embodied reality that is a direct personal relationship, a communion between the Spirit within me and its Source.

 It has often been said that one of the most important steps on our spiritual journey is the liberation from our childhood religion.